 Accounts allow you to keep separate records of your DCR funds.
 Transferring DCR across accounts will create a transaction on the blockchain.

 A human-readable representation of a possible destination for a payment, similar to an email address.
 Unlike an email address however, there are a variety of address types, and most addresses are intended only for a single use.
 This is because addresses represent not only the destination of a payment, but constraints required to redeem funds.
-For more on addresses see the address details page.
+For more on addresses see the address details page in the developer documentation.

 The smallest unit of Decred currency.
 One atom is one hundred millionth of a single DCR (0.00000001 DCR).